The mission of the Addison Public Library guides the selection of materials.

 - The library encourages the examination of diverse opinions; thus various points of view are included in the collections.
 Materials selected will not be determined by pressure from outside groups and organizations; rather the library will apply established professional standards in the selection and retention of its resources.

 - The Library Board of Trustees supports the American Library Association’s Library Bill of Rights, the Freedom to Read and Freedom to View statements, and Students’ Right to Read of the National Council of Teachers of English.
-These documents are hereby incorporated in this policy and are available upon request.
 The library recognizes that materials which offend or shock one reader may be considered meaningful or significant by others.

 - Accuracy, currency, and objectivity

-- Authority or popularity of the author, publisher, or producer
+- Authority or popularity of the author, publisher, producer, or series

 - Clarity and readability

-- Comparison to other books owned in the subject area
+- Comparison to other materials owned in the subject area

-- Literary merit or artistic value Need or value to the existing collection
+- Need or value to the existing collection

-- Quality and suitability of physical format for library use
+- Suitability of physical format for library use

 - Relevance to community needs